 Live Within Your Means

 Living within your means is vital to growing your net worth.
-If you find that your pay cheque is often gone within a few days, chances are you’re living beyond your means.
+If you find that your paycheque is often gone within a few days, chances are you’re living beyond your means.
 By tracking your spending, you can see areas where you can cut back.
-If you’re living pay cheque to pay cheque, your finances could be put in jeopardy if the breadwinner is laid off from work.
+If you’re living paycheque to paycheque, your finances could be put in jeopardy if the breadwinner is laid off from work.

 With more time on your hands, you can carefully plan your meals and avoid costly and unhealthy takeout food.
 It can be helpful to set out a plan for meals for the coming week.
-Not only does cooking in batches save time, it saves money by not having to order pizza.
+Not only does cooking in batches save time, but it also saves money by not having to order pizza.
 Also, instead of buying bread, why not purchase a bread maker and make your own bread?
 There are plenty of recipes to try out online and from cookbooks at the public library.

 Once a Week Shopping

 It can be easy to use shopping as an excuse to socialize, especially when you’re a stay-at-home parent.
 Driving every day to the grocery store can be costly, especially with the price at the pump.
 Instead, take an inventory of the food you have at home and limit yourself to only going shopping once a week.

 The Canadian government has a wealth of support benefits for families and caregivers alike.
 Whether you are pregnant or adopting a child benefits are offered to expectant parents.
 During pregnancy, until the child is an adult you can find help to fit your needs and circumstances.